Lukas-Netz/se-rwth.github.io/_pages/projects.md

 goal of this project is to develop a guideline in the sense of a procedure description for the implementation of an agile development process by integrating agile and plan-driven methods as well as their data-based support.
-Thus the project aims at (1) an increase of effectiveness by a targeted addressing of requirements in the sense of the agile idea shall be achieved, (2) an improvement of efficiency by avoiding unwanted iterations due to improved data transparency shall be
+Thus, the project aims at (1) an increase of effectiveness by a targeted addressing of requirements in the sense of the agile idea shall be achieved, (2) an improvement of efficiency by avoiding unwanted iterations due to improved data transparency shall be